99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 CF Custom resources:
 define resources not yet supported, custom resources from 3rd party.
 They are integrations backed by lambda functions

-CLI "create-stack-set" command create, update, or delete stacks across multiple accounts and AWS Regions!!
+CLI "create-stack-set" command create, update, or delete stacks across multiple accounts and AWS Regions
 CF stack sets:
 CRUD stacks across multiple accounts and regions with a single operation, the developer can deploy the same CloudFormation stack to
 multiple regions without additional application code. ex: for geographic load testing of an API.